soy-russ-bp/HCI/README.md

 ## The Value We Provide
 Ad Astra offers a platform for users to practice and improve their soft skills, improving their job performance and opening up new career opportunities.

+## Innovation
+Ad Astra offers a different way to teach the users soft skills, prioritizing the practice instead of just giving information.

+## Motivation
+In a world where soft skills are now considered important and current options do not provide users with what they really want, a platform that addresses those needs should be important.

+## Relevance
+The platform provides users with the tools they need to have the skills they want and be able to meet market needs.
+This is because soft skills are getting more attention than ever.